technolygames/base-17/README.md

 * Customable window icon
 * Customable frame image
 * Switchable name
-- in case of update, download files from internet
+- In case of update, download files from internet
 - Import/export database
 - JSON backup handler
 - Exception handling
 - Execution threads

 To start programming, everything is on "src" folder.
-In root path there is database, libraries, configuration files and visual media.
+In root path there is database, libraries, configuration files and visual media.<br>
+There is a Java 11 version of this program.
+If you want to watch it, follow this [link](https://github.com/technolygames/base-17).

 Installation: